If you’re interested in getting married in Brentor – congratulations! We’re here to help, and we’d love you to celebrate your special day with us.

 and heating (Christ Church only, October – March) – £40

-Permission to take vehicle up Brent Tor (per trip) – £30
+Permission to take vehicle up Brent Tor (per round trip) – £30

 Diocese, PCC, Verger and Banns fees should be paid to the Parish Office